SolaceTraining/fundamentals-of-solace-dev/README.md

 # Solace Chat Application Web Server
-This project use Spring-Boot to start up a WebServer and contains a skeleton web app for chat.
+This project uses Spring-Boot to start up a WebServer and contains a skeleton web app for chat.

-Download the solclientjs javascript libraries from http://dev.solace.com and place it under src/main/resources/static/lib
+Download the solclientjs javascript libraries from http://dev.solace.com and place it under web-app-server/src/main/resources/static/lib

 To run the web-server, type the following command: